kraflab/dsda-doom/README.md

 - You can configure multiple input profiles.
 - You can configure multiple keys to one action.
 - You can bind (many) cheats.
+- You can cycle through alternate palettes (for testing purposes).
+  The cycle starts with `PLAYPAL`, followed by `PLAYPAL1` to `PLAYPAL9`.

 ### Changes
 - Smart Totals renamed to Max Totals and fixed to show kill constraint for max.